strata/frontend/README.md

 # Frontend

-Framework to build an efficient front-end website with content from a Headless CMS or other data sources.
+Framework to build an efficient front-end website with content from a Headless CMS or other data sources based on Symfony web framework.

-**Important note:** As of release 0.7.0 this repo will move to [strata/frontend](https://github.com/strata/frontend) and the old package studio24/frontend will be marked as "Abandoned" in Composer, with a clear link to the new project.
-We will also be updating minimum requirements to PHP 7.2 and Symfony 5.
+**Important note:** This package is currently known as studio24/frontend in Packagist.
+On the release of 0.7.0 this repo will move to strata/frontend and the old package will be marked as "Abandoned" in Packagist, with a clear link to the new project.
+We will also be updating minimum requirements to PHP 7.3 and Symfony 5.

 [![Build Status](https://travis-ci.org/studio24/frontend.svg?branch=master)](https://travis-ci.org/studio24/frontend)
 [![version][version-badge]][CHANGELOG] [![license][license-badge]][LICENSE]